ViktorWelbers/Bring-CLI/README.md

 Otherwise, if you haven't logged in yet, you will be prompted to enter your email and password.
 Lastly, if your token has expired, you will be prompted to enter your password again.

-Your token and your default list are stored in a configuration file located at `C:\ProgramData\Bring\kv.db`.
+Your token and your default list are stored in a configuration file located at `C:\ProgramData\Bring\kv.db` or at `/var/lib/bring`

 If your token expires, you will be prompted to log in again, but it will remember the username or email you have used to log in.